 The four preferences we mentioned above shape the ISFJ into a quite unique – and somewhat contradictory – personality type.

 For instance, ISFJs are traditionalists, but they can also accept new situations and challenges (which does not fully align with other Sensing types).
 Therefore, someone with ISFJ characteristics who enjoys following the rules and believes there is a proper way of doing things can also learn to let go and accept a different perspective.

-While they thrive in environments with clear hierarchical structure and clearly defined roles (due to their Judging preference), ISFJ types can also learn to enjoy spontaneity and can become more flexible (especially if they become close to the more easygoing types of the Myers-Briggs Type Indicator).
+While they thrive in environments with clear hierarchical structure and clearly defined roles (due to their Judging preference), ISFJ types can also learn to enjoy spontaneity and can become more flexible (especially if they become close to the more easygoing types of the personalities spectrum).